-- 1 package of pizza dough or homemade dough
+- 1 package pizza dough or homemade dough

-- Preheat the oven to 400°.
-Roll the dough onto a baking sheet or pizza stone.
+- Preheat the oven to 400°F. Roll the dough onto a baking sheet or pizza stone.
 If using store bought dough, prebake as the package indicates.

-- Sprinkle the dough with garlic powder and pepper.
-Top with all but ½ cup of cheese, then tomatoes, then the remaining cheese.
+- Sprinkle the dough evenly with garlic powder and black pepper.
+Top with all but ½ cup of mozzarella cheese.
+Layer on sliced tomatoes, then the remaining cheese.

 - Remove from oven and add fresh basil leaves.
 Let cool for 5 minutes before slicing and serving.

 This pizza tastes great the next day.
 Store leftovers in the fridge and warm in a toaster for a few minutes when ready to eat.